dgis/xsddiagram/Contributing.md

    1. Include .Net Desktop Development
 2. Open the solution `XSDDiagram2012.sln`

+# Creating new Release

+1. Set Release configuration for the solution.
+2. Zip all the files in `XSDDiagramConsole\bin\Release\`
+3. Create new release in github.

 # Common issues

 ## Error while trying to open project properties